-AWS also includes tools and services that provide software- and hardware-based encryption, protect against DDoS attacks, provision Secure Sockets Layer and Transport Layer Security certificates and filter potentially harmful traffic to web applications.
+AWS also includes tools and services that provide software- and hardware-based encryption, protect against DDoS attacks, provision Secure Sockets Layer (SSL) and Transport Layer Security (TLS) certificates and filter potentially harmful traffic to web applications.

-Big data management, analytics
+Big data management and analytics

 AWS offers a range of AI model development and delivery platforms, as well as packaged AI-based applications.
 The Amazon AI suite of tools includes:

 The AWS Mobile Hub offers a collection of tools and services for mobile app developers, including the AWS Mobile SDK, which provides code samples and libraries.